danispringer/prefacto/README.md

 - Factorize a number
 - Get random primes of a size of your choosing
 - Get random medium sized primes using Siri
-- Get weekly HUGE random primes as a notification.
-3D Touch on the notification to get the 'Copy' option
 - Share or save your results
 - Choose between light and dark mode
 - Choose whether to have sounds on or off